 Creating the learning resource Blog in authoring:

-- Click onto Authoring.
-There, click onto Create, then onto Blog.
-Fill in a title for your blog and click onto Create.
-The learning resource blog has been created and you are now in the settings of the learning resource.
+- In Authoring, click +Create and select Blog from the drop-down menu.
+Give the blog a titel and click Create.
+The learning resource blog has been created.
+You are now in the settings of the learning resource.

 - To fill your blog with content, click onto the name of your blog in the bread crumb navigation above Administration.

 - Click Create your own entries to create a first entry.